Click on a class name below for more info!

 With Pastor Lloyd Biddle in Micah E

-In this class, we'll look at key passages in the book of Revelations, discover how the gospel is key to a proper understanding of its events.
+In this class, we'll look at key passages in the book of Revelation, discover how the gospel is key to a proper understanding of its events.
 We'll look at how the gospel relates the end of the current age and the subsequent re-creation of heaven and earth by Jesus Christ so that he may dwell in peace with his children.

-With Nic Foerster
+With Nic Foerster in Micah E

 This class presents a biblical theology-based study on the often misrepresented and misunderstood topic of angels and demons.
 It examines the topics of existence, nature and identity, function and behavior, and how we should live in response to this knowledge.